E-file rejection R0000-507-01: Someone has already filed a return with the IRS this year using your dependent's Social Security number (SSN)

-How to fix an e-filed return that was rejected with error R0000-507-01: Someone has already filed a return with the IRS this year using your dependent's Social Security number (SSN): Error R0000-507-01: most often occurs when your dependent has already been claimed by another taxpayer.
+A return that was rejected with Someone has already filed a return with the IRS this year using your dependent's Social Security number (SSN): Error R0000-507-01: most often occurs when your dependent has already been claimed by another taxpayer.

-Get each dependent's Social Security card and then follow these steps to make sure their information was entered correctly:
+Get your dependent's Social Security card and then follow these steps to make sure their information was entered correctly:

-- Open your return in TurboTax, and then click Personal Info.
+- Open your return in TurboTax and click Personal Info.

-- Proceed through the interview, making sure that the dependent's Name and Social Security Number exactly matches the information on their Social Security card.
+- Make sure that the dependent's name and Social Security number exactly match the information on their Social Security card.

 - If you discover you cannot claim this dependent, delete the dependent from your return and then re-file your return.